field-matters/field-matters.github.io/README.md

 (AIRI,
 [`shavrina@airi.net`](mailto:shavrina@airi.net))

-is a Research Project Manager in NLP at AIRI and the Chief Technology Expert in the Department of Experimental ML at SberDevices.
+is a Research Project Manager in NLP at AIRI.
 Her research focus is on the evaluation of the language models.

 **Ekaterina Vylomova**
 (University of Melbourne,